BabaSanfour/Coord2Region/README.md

 print("Nilearn image saved to", results[0].images["nilearn"])
 ```

+AI-generated images are watermarked by default with the text
+``"AI approximation for illustrative purposes"``.
+To produce an image without
+the watermark, call :func:`coord2region.llm.generate_region_image` with
+``watermark=False``.

 ## Environment Variables

 Some features rely on external AI services.
 Provide the following optional